 3. Offer the bottle in a new environment

-4. Introduce solid food to mix things up
+4. Introduce solid food

-5. Change the nipple flow of the bottle
+5. Change the bottle nipple

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.